RemedyData/Dahel_Console_Games_Sales_Analysis_Internship/README.md

 - Ability to manipulate and transform data using SQL functions such as DATE functions, string functions, and mathematical functions.
 - Understanding of how to convert data types and format data for analysis.

-Data Joining:
-- Skill in joining data from multiple tables using various types of JOIN operations (e.g., INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN).
-- Knowledge of how to specify join conditions and handle NULL values when joining tables.

 Subquerying and CTEs:
 - Proficiency in using subqueries (nested queries) to filter or aggregate data based on the results of another query.